namankhobragade/portfolio/docs/database_schema.md

 # Supabase Table Schemas

-To make your portfolio fully dynamic, you need to create the `services`, `experience`, and `testimonials` tables in your Supabase database.
+To make your portfolio fully dynamic, you need to create the `services`, `experience`, `testimonials`, and `visitors` tables in your Supabase database.

 ## Instructions